 Using MTE Matrix® AP Filters to Mitigate Harmonic Distortion in HVAC Systems

-Today’s HVAC compressor units can cause problems that are hard to identify.
-These problems include interference to telecommunications systems, disruption to programmable logic systems, overheating of components as well as malfunction of the compressor unit itself.
+Today’s HVAC blower units can cause problems that are hard to identify.
+These problems include interference to telecommunications systems, disruption to programmable logic systems, overheating of components as well as malfunction of the blower unit itself.

 The reason many technicians have difficulty diagnosing the cause to the problems mentioned above is because it isn’t always apparent.
 The cause may actually be harmonics.
 Harmonics can be best described as the shape or characteristics of a voltage or current waveform relative to its fundamental frequency.
 When waveforms deviate from a sinewave shape they contain harmonics.
 These current harmonics distort the voltage waveform and create distortion in the power system which can cause many problems, such as those mentioned above.

-Harmonics are brought into numerous buildings because many of the newer compressor units, which are in air handlers and chillers, have a built-in variable frequency drive (VFD).
-These VFDs enable the system to vary their output to reduce energy costs, but they have a tendency to introduce harmonics into the building’s electrical system.
+Harmonics are brought into numerous buildings because many of the newer blower units have installed a variable frequency drive (VFD) in their compressor motors.
+These VFDs enable the blower to vary their output to reduce energy costs, but they have a tendency to introduce harmonics into the building’s electrical system.

 MTE Matrix® AP is the most advanced passive harmonic filter on the market today.
 Most traditional filters work fine at 100% power load, but severely underperform at lower loads.
 Matrix® AP is the only harmonic filter that adapts to varying loads virtually eliminating harmonic distortion using its patented Adaptive Passive Technology.